Analysis | What Is the Boeing 737 Max and Which Airlines Fly It?: QuickTake

 It’s too early to say.
 In both cases, the incidents took place not long after takeoff as the planes flew erratically and pilots asked to return to the airport.
 Yet veteran crash investigators say there’s too little data to draw a direct tie at this stage of the investigation.
 Others note that it would be surprising if the Ethiopian Airlines pilots had been unaware of the procedures highlighted after the Lion Air crash.
 A preliminary report into that disaster, which killed 189 passengers and crew, indicated that pilots struggled to maintain control following an equipment malfunction.

-To contact the reporter on this story: Kyunghee Park in Singapore at kpark3@bloomberg.net
+To contact the reporters on this story: Kyunghee Park in Singapore at kpark3@bloomberg.net;Alan Levin in Washington at alevin24@bloomberg.net

-To contact the editors responsible for this story: Emma O’Brien at eobrien6@bloomberg.net, Grant Clark, Christopher Jasper
+To contact the editors responsible for this story: Jon Morgan at jmorgan97@bloomberg.net, Grant Clark, Christopher Jasper

 ©2019 Bloomberg L.P.